 How do customers place DoorDash orders?

-When hungry customers are ready to place a delivery order, they can browse restaurants on the DoorDash app or website.
+When customers are ready to place an order on Marketplace, they browse restaurants on the DoorDash app or website.
 Customers can search for their favorite establishments, or filter restaurants by cuisine, location, promotions and more.
-They enjoy the ease and convenience of browsing thousands of restaurants in a single app, as well as the ability to track deliveries and get restaurant-quality food without leaving their couches.
+They enjoy the ease and convenience of browsing thousands of restaurants in a single app, as well as the ability to track orders and get restaurant-quality food anytime, anywhere.

-Once the customer chooses a restaurant, they place their order, pay for it right in the app, and receive an estimated delivery time.
+Once the customer chooses a restaurant, they place their order, pay for it on the app or online, and receive an estimated delivery time.
 That's when restaurants receive the order via their chosen order protocol.

 How do restaurants receive DoorDash orders?

 The order protocol is the way that restaurants receive orders from DoorDash.
 Restaurants can choose to receive orders on the device of their choice to maximize their off-premise efficiency.
-At DoorDash, restaurants have four options for their order protocol.
+Storefront orders are processed in the same way as Marketplace orders.
+Restaurants have two options for their DoorDash order protocol.

 With the Order Manager app, restaurant operators can adjust prices and menu items in real time, including deactivating (and reactivating) specific items that are out of stock.
 The Order Manager app also helps restaurant managers coordinate with Dashers, prepare for large scheduled orders, pause orders when it gets too busy, and contact both the customer and DoorDash support.